uniget-org/cli/CONTRIBUTING.md

 ## Code of Conduct

-Sigstore adheres to and enforces the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
+uniget adheres to and enforces the [Contributor Covenant](http://contributor-covenant.org/version/1/4/) Code of Conduct.
 Please take a moment to read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) document.